-Within 5 working days of receiving the form the Chair will decide whether mediation should be offered to help you and the Headteacher explore possible resolution.
+Within 5 working days of receiving your completed complaint form the Headteacher or LGB Chair will decide whether mediation should be offered to help you and the school to explore possible resolution.

-If mediation is agreed, the Chair of Governors will endeavour to set up the meeting within 10 working days.
+If mediation is agreed, the Headteacher or LGB Chair will endeavour to set up the meeting within 10 working days.
 If that timescale is not possible you will be told the reason.

-If mediation is not deemed appropriate or if it is not successful, the Chair of Governors or Clerk will set up a panel of governors to meet within 15 working days to consider your complaint.
-The Clerk will provide details of the hearing and will request any further information you may wish to provide.
+If mediation is not deemed appropriate or if it is not successful, the clerk to the LGB will convene a panel of governors to meet within 15 working days to consider your complaint.
+The clerk will provide details of the hearing and will request any further information you may wish to provide.

-The complaints panel will consist of at least 3 members, usually governors but also including one member independent of the management and running of the school, who will have no prior knowledge of the events being complained of.
-The panel will be supported by a Clerk who will take notes during the hearing and will stay with the panel while they make their decision.
+The complaints panel will consist of at least 3 members, usually LGB members but also including one member independent of the management and running of the school, who will have no prior knowledge of the events being complained of.
+The panel will be supported by a clerk who will take notes during the hearing and will stay with the panel while they make their decision.
 The panel will hear the complaint impartially and make their decision without fear or favour.

-Five working days before the hearing the Clerk will send to you, the complainant, the Headteacher and the three panel members, copies of all papers submitted by both sides so that there is sufficient time to read the evidence before the hearing.
+Five working days before the hearing the clerk will send to you, the complainant, the Headteacher and the three panel members, copies of all papers submitted by both sides so that there is sufficient time to read the evidence before the hearing.

-The process at the hearing will depend on the Chair but is likely to follow the format below:
+The process at the hearing will depend on the chair but is likely to follow the format below:

-- The chair will introduce the panel members and the Clerk and outline the process to the complainant and Headteacher. - The complainant is invited to explain their complaint - The headteacher may question the complainant - The panel will question the complainant - The headteacher is invited to explain the school's actions - The complainant may question the headteacher - The panel will question the headteacher - The complainant is invited to sum up their complaint - The headteacher is invited to sum up the school's actions and response to the complaint

-Both parties will then leave the meeting, the clerk will remain with the governors whilst a decision is made.
+- The chair will introduce the panel members and the clerk and outline the process to the complainant and Headteacher. - The complainant is invited to explain their complaint - The headteacher may question the complainant - The panel will question the complainant - The headteacher is invited to explain the school's actions - The complainant may question the headteacher - The panel will question the headteacher - The complainant is invited to sum up their complaint - The headteacher is invited to sum up the school's actions and response to the complaint. - Both parties will then leave the meeting, the clerk will remain with the panel members whilst a decision is made.
 You will receive a formal outcome from the panel within five school days.